 The Michelin Bib Gourmand is a specific and deliberate category.
 It does not sit on the same axis as the star system; it is awarded for quality cooking at a price that Michelin determines represents value within a given market.
 Holding it for consecutive years, as Chez Davia did in 2024 and again in 2025, implies consistency at a level that distinguishes the kitchen from the broader pool of casual Niçoise addresses.
 The Opinionated About Dining Casual in Europe recognition for 2025 adds a second data point from a different evaluative framework, one that tends to weight cooking precision and kitchen identity over setting or service formality.

-Together, these credentials place Chez Davia alongside a peer set that is distinct from the starred restaurants in Nice and equally distinct from the unlisted tourist-facing trattorie.
+Together, these credentials place Chez Davia alongside a comparable set that is distinct from the starred restaurants in Nice and equally distinct from the unlisted tourist-facing trattorie.
 The comparison is not with Mirazur in Menton or with the architectural ambition of Flocons de Sel or the institutional gravity of Auberge de l'Ill.
-The reference point is the well-run regional table that a French city of Nice's character produces at its leading: precise, ingredient-led, and honest about what it is.
+The reference point is the well-run regional table that a French city of Nice's character produces at its finest: precise, ingredient-led, and honest about what it is.
 In that tier, consecutive Bib Gourmand recognition carries real weight.

 Niçoise Cuisine as a Distinct Culinary Register